cvs-health/testaro/README.md

 If a tool has the option to be used without itemization and is being so used, the `instances` array may be empty.

+The standard format is not opinionated about issue classifications.
+It treats an issue ID from any tool as an identifier of what that tool considers to be the issue.
+Useful reporting from multi-tool testing still requires issue classification.
+If tool `A` identifies an issue as `alt-incomplete` and tool `B` identifies an issue as `image_alt_meaningless`, Testaro does not decide whether those are really the same issue or different issues.
+That decision belongs to whoever consumes Testaro reports.
+The standardization of tool reports by Testaro eliminates some of the drudgery in issue classification, but not any of the judgment required for issue classification.

 ### Acts

 #### Introduction